 Forget the fact that the interior scenes were filmed in and around Toronto.
 The movie producers wanted to replicate Shephard’s boyhood steel town neighborhood of Hammond, Indiana.
 They found it here in Cleveland.

-The House in A Christmas Story
+The House in the Movie

 Today the house’s interior is decorated to look as much as possible like Ralphie’s home in the movie, right down to the school composition book next to his famed glasses on the desk in his bedroom, in which he printed in crude letters, “What I want for Christmas is a Red Ryder BB gun with a compass in the stock and this thing which tells time.
 I think everybody should have a Red Ryder BB gun.
 They’re very good for Christmas.
 I don’t think a football is a very good present.”